TEALSK12/apcsa-public/curriculum/Unit3/Lesson-302.md

 If this is your first year teaching this lesson, you obviously won’t have pictures from previous years events.
-Make sure to document this lesson for future years so you can hook students with the glamor and excitement of an art gallery opening.
+Make sure to document this lesson for future years so you can hook students with the glamour and excitement of an art gallery opening.

 Pacing Guide